Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 To assess management interventions for APD in normal and neurological populations across the age span.

-To assess the prevalence of hearing loss and auditory processing deficits in patients with stroke, and their correlation with patient reported symptoms and communication, and explore intervention strategies.
+To assess the prevalence of hearing loss and auditory processing deficits in patients with stroke, and their correlation with patient reported symptoms and communication, and explore intervention strategies (including remote microphone systems and auditory training).

 Aetiological investigations of hearing loss: genetic and other causes.